Menu

 How will I know what to do?

+We will have a Volunteer Meeting before the event to go over the details and answer all of your questions.
 Volunteers should arrive 15 minutes before their scheduled volunteer shift.
 Sign in at the Registration Desk and a volunteer will walk you through your duties before your shift begins.

 Registration